nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 14 - Data Types.md

 https://www.geeksforgeeks.org/ieee-standard-754-floating-point-numbers/

 **[2]** c.
 What are the arguments for and against representing Boolean entities in a single memory bit?
 - Boolean entities can be stored in a single bit of memory, as they hold a binary value.
 It can be useful to store it this way, as it takes up a very small amount of storage.
+However, storing boolean entities in

 **[2]** d.
 How does BCD waste memory?